The Liver Tumor Segmentation Benchmark (LiTS): Prior Work: Datasets Approaches

-Compared to liver tumor appearances differ in shape, size and contrast.
-In comparison to segment only one region of interest, liver tumors can materialize in different numbers of occurrences often with no clearly visible edges.
-Often contrast agents introduce additional noise in images.
+Compared to the liver, its lesions feature a more comprehensive range of shape, size, and contrast.
+Liver tumors can be found in almost any location, often with ambiguous boundaries.
+Differences in the uptake of contrast agents may introduce additional variability.
 Therefore liver tumor segmentation is considered to be the more challenging task.
-Published methods of liver tumor segmentation can be categorized into \textit{Thresholding methods}(1), \textit{Spatial regularization methods}(2), \textit{Local image features with supervised classification and unsupervised clustering methods}(3), \textit{Deep Learning methods}(4).
-Furthermore there are \textit{semi-automated} solutions (5) utilizing methods mentioned above.
+Published methods of liver tumor segmentation can be categorized into 1) thresholding and spatial regularization, 2) local features and learning algorithms, and 3) deep learning.